johncarlomaula/john-carlo.github.io/project4_music.md

 <img src="images/project4_images/monthly_listening.png?_raw=true"/>

 On average, I listen to about 109 hours of music per month, or about 3.5 - 3.6 hours per day.
 So far, there isn't a specific trend in my monthly listening habits.
 The amount of time I spend listening to music usually depends on several factors:
-- New music from my favorite artists
+- Lack of or abundance of new music from my favorite artists
-- Discovering a new artist
-- Discovering old music from an artist I already know
+- Discovering new songs, albums, or artists that I enjoy
-- Lack of new music that I enjoy, whether it's from a new artist or one I already know
-- Any new hobbies/activities I engage in
+- Any new hobbies/activities I can play music to while participating

 ### Daily & Hourly Listening Habits

 The next graphs show my daily and hourly listening activities.
 Both graphs plot the percentage of time I spent listening to music during a specific day or hour.
-I tend to listen to music the most on Friday, Saturday, and Sunday and the least during the weekday.
-I also tend to listen to music the most at night from 5PM - 7AM peaking at 7PM and the least during the day from 8AM - 4PM, with the lowest during 12PM - 2PM
+I slightly listen to more music during the weekend and less during the weekdays.
+New music usually comes out on Friday, so that's probably why it's the day I listen to music the most.

 <img src="images/project4_images/daily_hourly_listening.png?_raw=true"/>

+I also tend to listen to music the most at night from 5 PM - 7 AM peaking at 7 PM.
+I listen to music the least during the day from 8 AM - 4 PM, with the lowest during 12 PM - 2 PM.
+During this time, I have adopted a night shift schedule and will probably not remain this way in the future.

 ### Top Most Listened To Artists